 I have a fondness for parts 5 and 9 despite their widely-regarded distinction as the series nadir.
 I’ve watched so many sequels of Jason stalking nubile teenagers through the woods; I don’t mind when the sequels try something new.
 Before I finally donated my VHS collection to a Salvation Army, I rewatched the movies and tried to relive some of my cherished childhood movies: sitting on the living room carpets, eyes glued to the tube television, and watching horrors films I was much too young for;

 I remember seeing Jason Goes To Hell in theaters on opening night.
 I was eight years old and already familiar with the hockey-masked killer, Freddy Krueger, and Michael Myers.
 The screening was sold out, and people without seats sat in the aisle, blocking the fire exits.
 The audience hooted, hollered, and screamed at all the right moments.
 Even now, when I attend a midnight screening of any film, my Jason Goes To Hell experience is what I judge them against; the final shot of the movie when Jason finally goes to hell, and Freddy’s gloved hand reaches up to grab his hockey masks remains the most unexpected and fun moment ever committed to celluloid.

-I also met legendary porn star Ron Jeremy.
+I also ran into legendary porn star Ron Jeremy.
 He invited me to a raucous party back at his hotel suite, and, needless to say, I didn’t get much sleep that weekend.
 I overheard one NJ Horror Con guest remark: “If you aren’t extremely hungover by the end of a convention, then you aren’t doing it right.”